jundalisay/superblist/content/en/material/principles/intro/chapter-05.md

 ---
-heading: "Chapter 4"
+heading: "Chapter 5"
-title: "Universal Bands and Relativity"
+title: "Elastic Relational Bands and Consonance"
 date: 2022-01-03
 image: /graphics/physics/traf.png
 description: "We replace Einstein's Relativity with Universal Elastic Relational Bands as a template for all the movements, whether physical or metaphysical"